Andrea L. Graham

-Andrea L. Graham is a professor of ecology and evolutionary biology and the co-director of the Global Health Program at Princeton University.
-She works in the area of immunoparasitology to understand the relationship between host defense response and parasite transmission.
-In 2018, she was named a National Academy of Sciences Kavli Fellow.
+Andrea L. Graham is a professor of ecology and evolutionary biology and a former co-director of the Global Health Program at Princeton University.
+She is also an external faculty member of the Santa Fe Institute.
+She works in immunoparasitology to understand the evolutionary ecology of host defenses and parasite transmission strategies.
+In 2018, she was named a National Academy of Sciences Kavli Fellow, and in 2020 she was elected as a Fellow of AAAS.
 From 2006 to 2010, she was awarded a BBSRC David Phillps Fellowship to investigate immune responses to co-infection while at the University of Edinburgh.

 Graham holds an A.B. in Biological Sciences & Sculpture from Mount Holyoke College and a PhD in Ecology & Evolutionary Biology at Cornell University.